[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 My two favorite accessories

-The SDR Traveler Double Passport Pouch
+The SDR Traveller Double Passport Pouch

 The object of all fantasies!